loopbackio/loopback-next/_SPIKE_.md

 - It uses a custom `ObjectID` type for primary keys.
 - `ObjectID` is represented as a `string` when converted to JSON
-- In queries, string values must be case to ObjectID, otherwise they are not considered as the same value: `'some-id' !== ObjectID('some-id')`.
+- In queries, string values must be cast to ObjectID, otherwise they are not considered as the same value: `'some-id' !== ObjectID('some-id')`.

 As a result, both PK and FK properties must use `ObjectID` as the type, and